 This Plan advocates that by providing more choices for those with LTSS needs and assuring access to needed services, by 2025 the Connecticut Medicaid program should be serving 75 percent of LTSS clients in home and community-based settings1, with only 25 percent choosing institutional care2.
-The proportion of Medicaid LTSS clients receiving services in the community has increased from 46 percent in SFY 2003 to 56 percent in SFY 2012.
-Slowly, but surely, the Connecticut Medicaid program is moving in the right direction and meeting the Long-Term Services and Supports Plan's target of one percent increase a year.
+The proportion of Medicaid LTSS clients receiving services in the community has increased from 56 percent in SFY 2012 to 59 percent in SFY 2015.
+Slowly, but surely, the Connecticut Medicaid program is moving in the right direction and meeting the Long-Term Services and Supports Plan's target of a one percent increase a year.

-With regard to public spending on LTSS, between SFY 2003 and SFY 2012 the proportion of Medicaid LTSS expenditures received in the community increased by 10 percent, rising from 31 percent to 41 percent of all Medicaid LTSS expenditures - an average increase of one percent per year.
-Likewise, there was a 10 percent decrease in the proportion of expenditures for LTSS provided in institutional settings.
-Overall, total Medicaid LTSS expenditures increased by approximately 45 percent between SFY 2003 and SFY 2012 (\$1.914 billion to \$2.770 billion).
+With regard to public spending on LTSS, between SFY 2003 and SFY 2015 the proportion of Medicaid LTSS expenditures for home and community-based services increased by 14 percent, rising from 31 percent to 45 percent of all Medicaid LTSS expenditures - an average increase of one percent per year.
+Likewise, there was a 14 percent decrease in the proportion of expenditures for LTSS provided in institutional settings.
+Overall, total Medicaid LTSS expenditures increased by approximately 51 percent between SFY 2003 and SFY 2015 (\$1.914 billion to \$2.889 billion).